A Quick Introduction to Attributes

 form; m.p.
 119 ℃, rel.d.
 1.96, b.p.
 444.6C.
 Chemically, sulphur resembles oxygen etc.

-Reading this third entry, I learn that different forms of sulphur have different melting
+From this entry, I learn that different forms of sulphur have different melting points

 and that my provisional model has miss-positioned the ‘melting point’ attribute; it